 TED talk by Eleanor Longden:

-for a young woman who heard voices and how her mother's love and
+mistake for a young woman who heard voices and how her mother's

 Read books and articles by Sal Minuchin, Cloe Madanes (especially

 "Remembering Our Heritage") Maurizio Andolfi, Carl Whitaker, David